And the UK is leading the way on the world stage with the successful implementation of hybrid working, according to Microsoft research.

 Creating a clear agenda will mean the meeting has structure.
 Without one, it’s easy for a meeting to become disorganised and conversations to go off on a tangent.

 Assemble a plan of what needs to be covered during the online meeting – and stick to it.

 If your schedule is packed, perhaps even allocate a set amount of time to each topic.

-It may be beneficial to send attendees the agenda beforehand.
+It's often beneficial to send attendees the agenda beforehand, if you can.
 This way, they’ll know what to expect and will have some time to prepare if they need to.

 Give your attendees different roles and responsibilities to help your meeting flow smoothly.

 Delegate jobs like time-keeping and note-taking.
 It’s also a good idea to assign someone as the chair/moderator for the meeting to ensure discussions stay relevant, productive and on-track.